-‘I am leaving for Iceland tomorrow’, I announced proudly to all my hotel mates seated at the TV room, while waiting for my guide cum driver to arrive.
-I was going on the chasing of the Northern lights tour in Tromso (Norway).
-The guide was preparing hot chocolate for our tour and the night.
+‘I am leaving for Iceland tomorrow’, I announced to all my hotel mates seated at the TV room, while waiting for my guide / driver to arrive.
+I was going on the chasing of the Northern lights tour in Tromso (Norway) that night.
+During this time, the guide was preparing hot chocolate for us.

 Immediately the owner of the hostel said, ‘Then you will soon realize why people come to Tromsø’.
 I thought he was rude and being sarcastic.
 So I ignored his comment.